Vitaliylevchuk/Sava/README.md

 ### Starting

 * If you want to compile folder with files:
 > Implement the [CompileController](src/org/fbs/sava/controller/CompileController.java) class by passing it a folder with save files (files with the .sava extension), if there are none there, set the `hasFiles` parameter to _false_.
+After use method `getCompiledSaves()` to get array with [SaveFile](src/org/fbs/sava/data/SaveFile.java) objects.
 -------------
+* If you want to compile only one file:
+> Implement the [Compiler](src/org/fbs/sava/util/Compiler.java) class and transfer the save file(file with the .sava extension), after use method `getCompiledSave()` to get [SaveFile](src/org/fbs/sava/data/SaveFile.java) object.

 ## Download